Evolution of proto-neutron stars to pulsars, magnetars and central compact objects: Introduction

 \section{Introduction}

-The arguments on the origin of the strong magnetic fields of neutron stars has a long history \citep{spr09} which is rekindled by the identification of magnetars \ie neutron stars with super-strong magnetic fields \citep{kas17}.
-According to the ``fossil field'' hypothesis \citep{wol64,gin64,rud72} the conservation of magnetic flux during the core collapse would lead to the amplification of the magnetic fields.
-This is commonly assumed as the origin of the magnetic fields of conventional neutron stars.
-One line of reasoning invokes the ``fossil field'' hypothesis also for the origin of the magnetic fields of magnetars \citep{fer06,fer08} suggesting they descend from the strong-field tail of the progenitor distribution.
-Recently, \citet{mak+21} checked this hypothesis by population synthesis methods to find that the model can not explain the distribution of the inferred magnetic fields of the neutron star population given the lack of sufficient number of high-field progenitors.
+Discussions about the origin of the strong magnetic fields of neutron stars have a long history \citep{spr09}, rekindled by the identification of magnetars, \ie neutron stars with super-strong magnetic fields \citep{kas17}.
+According to the ``fossil field'' hypothesis \citep{wol64,gin64,rud72}, the conservation of magnetic flux during core-collapse would lead to the amplification of magnetic fields.
+This is commonly assumed to be the origin of the magnetic fields of conventional neutron stars.
+One line of argument also invokes the ``fossil field'' hypothesis for the origin of magnetic fields of magnetars \citep{fer06,fer08}, suggesting that they descend from the strong-field tail of the progenitor distribution. \citet{mak+21} tested this hypothesis using population synthesis methods and found that the model can not explain the distribution of the inferred magnetic fields of the neutron star population because the number of high-field progenitors is not sufficiently large.

-Another line of reasoning for the origin of neutron star magnetic fields invokes dynamo action \citep{rud73} during the proto-neutron star (PNS) stage and this is widely accepted as the origin of magnetic fields in magnetars \citep{dun92,tho93}.
-Numerical simulations \citep{bon+03,bon+05,bon+06,nas+08,rhe05,gep06,ray+20,lan+21} suggest that the conditions are favourable for dynamo action if the neutron star starts its life with a period of a few milliseconds \citep[see][for a review]{bon08}.
+Another line of argument for the origin of neutron star magnetic fields invokes the dynamo action \citep{rud73}, and this is widely accepted as the origin of magnetic fields in magnetars \citep{dun92,tho93}.
+Numerical simulations \citep{bon+03,bon+05,bon+06,nas+08,rhe05,gep06,ray+20,lan+21} suggest that the dynamo action could indeed produce the magnetar fields if the neutron star begins its life with a period of a few milliseconds \citep[see][for a review]{bon08}.
+The dynamo process is active at the proto-neutron star \citep[PNS;][]{pra+97,pon+99,cam+16} stage with initial radius $R_0 \sim 40\,{\rm km}$ lasting about $t \sim 30-40\,{\rm s}$ \citep{ray+20}.